Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 For gamers who actually care about sound quality.
 Audio-Technica's engineering means the audio is genuinely good, not just "gaming-tuned" marketing.
-Open-back design improves soundstage (better for Valorant positional audio). highly rated by customers.
+Open-back design improves soundstage (better for Valorant positional audio).
+Well-reviewed on Amazon.
 Wired connection is zero latency.
 Detachable mic is great for upgrades.
 Worth the premium if you want actual audio quality.

 ⚠ Not ideal for